-The one exception here is that when moving from TriChords to Bichords, it is fine to jump down core wire sizes.
+The one exception here is that when moving from TriChords to Bichords, it is fine to jump up/down core wire sizes.
 This is also true when moving from Bichords to UniChords.

 The Hidden Button: This Button gives the user extra info.
 In particular, Wrap to Core ratios, Dual Speaking Lengths in un-notched BiChord bass notes, and addl. information.

-The Typogram Button: The Typogram output is provided if one wants to experiment with the five types of steel piano wire manufactured and marketed by Stephen Paulello.
+The Typogram output is provided if one wants to experiment with the five types of steel piano wire manufactured and marketed by Stephen Paulello.
 He believes that "hybrid" scaling with varied hardnesses of piano wire can get all of your strings to a more optimum point of uniform stress or "elasticity".
-You can manually copy and paste each Pscale360 Typogram column into his spreadsheet and then manipulate his wire type for more uniform stress rates.
-We find this interesting, educational, and worthy of consideration.
+You can manually copy and paste each Pscale360 column of data into his Typogram spreadsheet and then manipulate his wire type for more uniform stress rates.
+We find this very interesting, educational, and worthy of serious consideration.
 More at: http://stephenpaulello.com/en/typogramme Don't forget to set the Typogram pitch to 440.
 It defaults to 442.

 The 9' and <=7' Buttons: These two Buttons change the Inharmonicity Guidelines between <=7' (default) and 9' Concert Grand.